JoelCourtney/pantheon/README.md

 #### UI Style (optional)

 If you want to make changes to the css style, you will need [yarn](https://yarnpkg.com/) installed.
-I know it sucks using npm and yarn in the same project...deal with it?
-Who am I talking to?
+I know it sucks using npm and yarn in the same project, but it won't matter unless you make changes to the style.
 Anyway, you will need to run:

 ```bash
 $ cd src/www/uikit